 - Most older PDF documents aren’t fully accessible to screen reader software.

 - There’s a limit to how far you can magnify the maps on our website.

 - Some elements of our forms are not fully accessible at the moment, but we are working on addressing these issues.
 If you encounter any problems, please call our Customer Services Team on 01256 844844.

 - The Examination Library section within the Local Plan area of our website.
 Please let us know if you need any of these documents in an alternative format.

 - Our borough newspaper, Basingstoke and Deane Today, is not fully accessible.
-A paper copy of this newspaper is sent out to all households in the borough.
+A digital accessible version is available and a paper copy of this newspaper is sent out to all households in the borough.

 - Our interactive staff structure chart is not fully accessible, please contact us for an alternative version.